-We are a member of the South East Network for Social Sciences (SeNSS), which is a social sciences focused research and doctoral training partnership funded by the Economic and Social Research Council (ESRC).
+We are a member of the South East Network for Social Sciences (SeNSS).

 We welcome applications for fully funded postgraduate studentships for Master’s and doctoral studies across 12 different SeNSS training pathways and all four of UEA’s faculties.

 SeNSS run several PhD studentship funding competitions each year.
 Successful candidates will be awarded a SeNSS ESRC studentship that pays a stipend at standard UKRI rates, provides funds to cover research costs, and also pays tuition fees at the Home (UK) rate.

 International students in receipt of a SeNSS studentship will also benefit from a fees exemption for the higher international tuition fees, meaning that they will have no tuition fees to pay.